Tech is Giving Your Patients More Control Over Their Health (and Could Disrupt Your Industry)

 New tech advancements and tech start-ups are shaking up the traditional healthcare industry with innovative ways for patients to manage their own health.
 It’s an exciting time in the healthcare industry – unless your enterprise is about to get disrupted.

 Now, more than ever, tech-enabled consumers have access to a range of digital health services from healthcare and tech start-ups.
-This ecosystem of health-management tools allows your consumers to take control over their health, how and where they access it and at what price they can pay as well.
+This ecosystem of health-management tools allows your consumers to take control of their health, how and where they access it, and at what price they can pay.